What Is 3 Percent Of 1400

 Retail and Shopping

 • Discounts: Retailers often offer discounts as percentages.
 Knowing how to calculate these discounts helps consumers determine the final price of an item.
-For instance, a 3% discount on a $1400 item.
+Here's a good example: a 3% discount on a $1400 item.

 • Sales Tax: Sales tax is calculated as a percentage of the purchase price.
 If the sales tax is 3%, understanding how to calculate it helps determine the total cost of a purchase.